Ehrax/super-spoon/couchbase/README.md

 # SUPER - SPOON Couchbase Script
 - change parameters as you need them
 - script will set up a cluster or a single couchbase server.
-This depends on how many maschines you have added.
+This depends on how many machines you have added.
     - 1 server = 1 singel couchbase server
     - 1..n servers = couchbase cluster
 ```bash